Skip to main content

 The IG and DP department offer training to meet identified needs: this can be requested by contacting a member of the team.

-6.1 All staff, data security and awareness (IG) training
+6.1 All colleagues, data security and awareness (IG) training

 • How often should this be undertaken: Upon commencement of employment and annually thereafter.